 The rule is simple.
 Comfort wife after miscarriage by not bringing it up.

 Avoid talking about miscarriage with your partner.
 The lesser you talk about it, the better.
 It’s the best way to move forward, leaving a painful memory behind.
 Unless your partner wants to discuss it, don’t bring it up.

 For coping with miscarriage, positive coping skills are coping skills that are healthy for you.
 Examples of healthy coping skills are walking, yoga, acupuncture, If you can find something that you both like and can do it together it can be very therapeutic.

 It can also be a great time to talk about your feelings for you and your partner.

 4. Wait for them to bring up trying again

-Give your partner the time they need to grief and be at a place where they can open up their hearts and their bodies for another pregnancy.
+To support a partner after a miscarriage, give your partner the time they need to grief and be at a place where they can open up their hearts and their bodies for another pregnancy.
 Remember that your opinion counts too.
-While it can be helpful to wait for your partner to bring it up you do have a say in future family planning.

 5. Recognize that this miscarriage happened to you as well

 Be supportive but ask for support as well from your partner, friends or a professional.

 As much as there is a stigma for women to discuss having experienced a miscarriage the stigma for a partner is even higher.